zombieleet/bash-repple/README.md

 # bash-repple.js

-bash-repple is a customize REPL ( READ EVAL PRINT LOOP ) that supports running of bash history expansion and substitution in node.js.
+bash-repple is a command line tool that uses a customoize REPL ( READ EVAL PRINT LOOP ) to  supports history expansion  and substitution in node.js.
 It also supports running builtin commands through node

 # How to install